 The Whistle 3 is the third iteration of this popular GPS tracker and has fixed the problems some people experienced in earlier versions.
-It has many excellent features such as nationwide (if you’re in the US) tracking, alerting, movement history and excellent battery life.
+It has many excellent features such as nationwide (if you’re in the US) tracking, alerting, movement history, and excellent battery life.
 It is waterproof and quite small so won’t cause any problems when it’s attached to your Husky’s collar.
 If you were thinking of putting one on a poodle then they might not be particularly happy about it but a medium-sized dog like the Husky will be absolutely fine.

 You will need to purchase a monthly subscription to use this device.
 To be able to achieve truly nationwide coverage there’s no way around this.
-These device uses cellular data (which costs money) to report the dog’s current position.
+This device uses cellular data (which costs money) to report the dog’s current position.
 You will then use your phone to track your Husky’s location.

 This is a great product and has been well received in the community.
-It also has a great app which can be used with either iOS (iPhone) or Android devices and just works really well.
+It also has a great app that can be used with either iOS (iPhone) or Android devices and just works really well.

 Findster Duo+ Dog Tracker